 The close monitoring and analysis of data from the portal is done by the students from the two participating schools – Heathfield High School and Ocean View College - and has been incorporated into their curriculum.
 Students from both schools have successfully used this information to identify opportunities for improved water efficiency resulting in significant cost savings.

 The students at Heathfield High observed a regular pattern of water use occurring in the early hours of the morning throughout September and October.
 Further investigations identified irrigation was scheduled during these times that wasn’t needed.
 The image below displays the spikes where irrigation was identified on the portal one Sunday in August this year.
 Students reported on the volumes of water being used, time of day, observed the flow rates and calculated the costs of the water used.
 They then determined the potential water and cost savings that could be made in the future and action this by rescheduling irrigation and preventing this unnecessary water use.

-The Customer Water Use Portal is subject to the Terms and Conditions set out in the SA Water Standard Customer Water Use Portal Contract PDF, 377.01 KB.
+For existing Customer Water Use Portal users (prior to 1st November 2018): SA Water Standard Customer Water Use Portal Contract PDF, 377.01 KB.